EliiseS/website/website/content/posts/testing-terraform-pester.md

 noSummary: true
 ---

-In this post I'd like show how you can create integrations tests for terraform with [Pester](https://github.com/pester/Pester), a powershell testing framework.
+In this post I'd like show how you can create integrations tests for terraform with [Pester](https://github.com/pester/Pester), a PowerShell testing framework.

 In this example I'll be using the [Azure DevOps terraform provider](https://www.terraform.io/docs/providers/azuredevops/index.html) along with the [Azure Devops CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops), but these are just examples that can be replaced as needed for your tests.